compensator-cgp/compensator-docs/docs/overview/04_staking.md

 ### Delegation Requirements

-**Critical Requirement**: You must have delegated COMP tokens to a delegate's Compensator instance.
+You must have delegated COMP to a delegate's Compensator instance.
 This ensures:
-- Proper incentive alignment
 - Secure transaction processing
 - Transparent stake distribution
 - Valid governance participation